 Reciprocity refers to someone who buys a Partnership Policy in another state and later moves to Idaho.
 If you purchase a qualifying long term care insurance partnership policy in another State, you will not lose your special asset protection by moving to Idaho.

 The State of Idaho will also recognize accumulated asset protection for Medicaid qualification if you’re already receiving benefits under your Partnership long term care policy before you move to Idaho.

 How Much Does Long Term Care Insurance Cost?

 How much does long term care insurance cost in Idaho?
 The answer: It depends upon your age and health history at the time you buy the insurance.
 Generally speaking, the younger and healthier you are the lower your premium.
 Your long term care insurance premiums will also depend on the following benefits you select:

 - Daily Benefit

 Long Term Care Insurance Companies in Idaho

 Idaho long term care insurance is available from several well respected insurance companies.
 We compare these companies to find you the best protection at the lowest cost.
-Here’s a list of the best long term care insurance companies in Idaho:
+Listed below are the best long term care insurance companies in Idaho: